 Resizing the browser window makes text columns go narrower or wider, and end-users can also alter text sizes.
 This could make you believe that you have no control over line breaks.
 Yet when you look beyond the desired end result and understand what exactly you want to achieve there are certain aspects that can be steered.

-Line breaks occur at the end of paragraphs that are wrapped with a p or div tag.
-In all other cases, line breaks are very seldom inserted solely for the purpose of having the next word start at the beginning of the next line, so use the br tag sparingly.
+Line breaks occur at the end of paragraphs that are wrapped with a <p> or <div> tag.
+In all other cases, line breaks are very seldom inserted solely for the purpose of having the next word start at the beginning of the next line, so use the <br> tag sparingly.
 The most common reason is to keep two or more words together.
-A non-breaking space will ensure that adjacent words will always be on the same line.
-Unfortunately the non-breaking hyphen hasn’t been defined yet as an HTML character entity.
-The soft hyphen or discretionary hyphen on the other hand will only appear when necessary, and can come in handy if you want extra long words need to be hyphenated when the text column becomes too narrow.

 Full justification has an adverse effect on the appearance of text.
 The process of justifying the words to fit the line length increases the spacing between words, making those word spaces vary wildly between subsequent text lines.
 This gives the text an uneven appearance and creates unsightly gaps between words in some lines.
 Justified left/ragged right is the preferred alignment for ease of reading.